coolsoftwaretyler/ogdenstudios.xyz/src/blog/rails-fragment-caching-vs-low-level-caching.md

 This will yield some benefits because it caches the render output of the `component` partial.

 But if `@sample_object.external_components` takes some non-trivial amount of time to run its operations, we haven't quite solved all our caching problems.
+The call to that method happens outside of the cache.
+Every time we render this view, we'll invoke `external_components` and slow things down, even with the cached partials.

 ## Low-level caching